Daily Morning Routine According to Ayurveda

 Become a Morning Person

-Cultivate a Healthy Morning Routine
+Cultivate a Healthy Daily Morning Routine

 Shower and Healthy Breakfast

 What we have seen so far is an ideal start to the morning.
 Integrating all of this in one go can be daunting.
-This is why an excellent way to begin a morning routine is to start slow and with the easiest to incorporate.
-Pick a few habits to start, like as small as not checking social media, spending time with a loved one, or having breakfast.
+This is why an excellent way to begin a morning routine is to start slow and with the easiest to incorporate to get waking up early benefits ayurveda.
+Pick a few habits to start, like as small as not checking social media, spending time with a loved one, or having healthy breakfast.
 Indian wisdom tells us that it takes one mandala or 48 days for something to become integrated entirely.
 As the routine becomes second nature to you, you can add more practices to your morning.
 Some exercises like oil pulling and abhyanga can be done on alternate days or a couple of days a week.
 Be sure to listen to what your body says and personalize your routine accordingly.
 Ultimately, what is essential is consistency over doing a large number of things.
 Try not to miss a day, as starting over is always tricky.
 Try this routine out, and let us know how your days are!